 With the ROK GC, you don’t have to worry about coffee filters or capsules.
 Nor do you need access to an electrical outlet.
 This makes it a very cost-effective coffee maker.

-The arms are sturdier, made from durable metal, and the plastic water reservoir has been replaced with a composite glass version.
-ROK claims these changes remove issues of longevity which users complained about on the Presso and ROK Manual Espresso.
+The arms are sturdier and made from durable metal, plus the plastic water reservoir has been replaced with a composite glass version.
+ROK claims these changes remove issues of longevity which users complained about on the Presso and original ROK Manual Espresso.

 The Espresso GC is very small by espresso maker standards.
 It sizes up at 11.5 inches high by 5.3 inches deep by 8.7 inches wide.

 Whilst it isn’t the lightest, at just over 4lbs, it’s certainly a lot easier to take with you than even the smallest of electric espresso machines.
 Although it’s not likely you’re going to chuck it in your backpack or purse to have on the go.

 This machine looks great – kind of like a giant wine opener sat on your kitchen counter.
 Based purely on looks, I’d much rather have the Espresso GC out on display than most of the similarly priced electric espresso makers.

 Plus, if you need to keep it in a cupboard, it’s easily storable.

 As a bonus, all the metal parts come with a 10-year warranty.
 However, there have been reports of it being difficult to get replacement parts from ROK.
 But you do need to remember that they’re a small company.

 Firstly, it’s much easier to apply a lot of pressure.
 Plus, it increases the espresso maker’s stability.
 As long as you’re on a flat surface, the EspressoGC is very unlikely to slip or move when pushing down.